 If the subscription gets canceled due to any other reason, the subscription_canceled event will not hold the reason for cancellation.

-You can configure Chargebee's default subscription cancellation settings by navigating to: Settings > Configure Chargebee > Subscription Cancellation
+You can configure Chargebee's default subscription cancellation settings by navigating to Settings > Configure Chargebee > Billing LogIQ > Customers & Subscriptions > Subscription cancellation.

 The below table explains the various options available for each setting.